2018–2019 AAVMC Leadership Academy

 no later than

 .
-The participant will then be contacted and asked to fill out an enrollment form.
+The participant will then be contacted with a link to the registration site.

 Members wishing to enroll more than one participant may submit additional names to be wait listed for additional seats should they become available.
 Leadership Academy enrollment requires that each participant commit to attend all three sessions.
 Split attendance, where different individuals each attend a different session, is not permitted.